 The benefits of drama

-Drama helps with a child's development in many ways.
+Drama and play helps with a child's development in many ways.
 Here are 10 benefits of a Pyjama Drama class...

 1. Drama builds confidence